tin-can-tomatoes/tc-icons-build/README.md

 The intended fix is to allow an alternative method of supporting HiDPI screens by producing independant icon themes for each scale factor supported, rather than relying on the "Scale" property

+### PNG Conversion

+PNG conversion is very slow.
+Optimization makes it even worse.
+The main culprit is that inkscape is used to convert the images, as it renders the SVG files far more acccurately than anything else I've tried.
+Unfortunately, it is very resource intensive to spin up an inkscape process to export the images.

+Because of this, it is reccommended to avoid PNG conversion until the theme is ready to be packaged and released.

 ### ICO File Generation

 ... is completely broken.
 A fix should be easy, but is low on my priority list.